oskar-adamczyk/posts-app/README.md

 ### Potential improvements:
 #### what I could do better if I had more time
+- Better logging and integrating monitoring/log aggregation tools (Sentry and/or DataDog/Graylog)
 - Higher unit test coverage for json schema validator and service objects.
 - More flexible router, current IMHO is _good enough_.
 - Better app initializer separation - dedicated places for configs and setup of application.